 - Keyword research.
 You might do keyword research to help your clients best position themselves in the search engines.

 - Design content funnels.
-You’ll work with content strategists and creator to create content funnels that maximize conversions.
+You’ll work with content strategists and creators to create content pipelines that maximize conversions.

 Content Strategists vs. Content Strategy Consultants

 Does the content strategy consultant sound a lot like a content strategist?
 They’re related roles, and most consultants will put on their strategist hats on some days.
 However, in contrast to content strategists, content strategy consultants:

 - Take a more high-level approach.
 Whereas content strategists will roll up their sleeves and build the actual strategy, you’ll often take a more hands-off, advisory role.

 - Have a broader domain of expertise.
 Content strategists are experts in their field, and their core skills reflect that.
 You’ll take a broader and more holistic perspective when considering the content strategy of a business.

 - Are rarely expected to produce content.
 It’s not uncommon to find job postings for content strategists where a key responsibility includes producing content.
 As a consultant, you’ll rarely do that.

 A good consultant is worth his or her weight in gold, and the salaries prove that.
 Here’s what you can expect to make depending on where you’re located in the U.S., via Zippia: